jdeath/CheckRoyalCaribbeanPrice/README.md

 - ✅ Completely open source, free to use or modify.
 - ✅ Separate `BrowseRoyalCaribbeanPrice.py` script lets you look up any cruise's addon prices, no setup required

 > ⚠️ This is **not a hack**.
-All API calls and data are publicly available and visible in the browser.
-The script simply automates you can do on Royal Caribbean website.
+All API calls and data are publicly available.
+The script simply automates what you can do on the Royal Caribbean website.

 [![Stargazers repo roster for @jdeath/CheckRoyalCaribbeanPrice](https://reporoster.com/stars/jdeath/CheckRoyalCaribbeanPrice)](https://github.com/jdeath/CheckRoyalCaribbeanPrice/stargazers)